 Navigating Financial Aid

-Beginning October 1st, high school seniors can start to complete the Free Application for Federal Student Aid (FAFSA) for the 2023-2024 school year.
+Beginning in December, high school seniors can start to complete the Free Application for Federal Student Aid (FAFSA) for the 2024-2025 school year.
 This federal form is used by colleges to determine a student's eligibility for federal aid (grants, loans, work-study).
 For every year in which the student will be enrolled in college, they are strongly encouraged to submit the FAFSA and can list up to 10 schools to receive their information.

 Although the financial aid process can seem overwhelming for both students and parents, it certainly doesn't have to be!
 To help you get started, we have provided you with a step-by-step guide below: